piastry/cifs-utils/mount.cifs.rst

 Steve French

-The maintainer of the Linux cifs vfs and the userspace tool mount.cifs is Steve French.
+The maintainer of the Linux cifs vfs is Steve French.
+The maintainer of the cifs-utils suite of user space tools is Pavel Shilovsky.
 The Linux CIFS Mailing list is the preferred place to ask questions regarding these programs.